grattan/R_at_Grattan/docs/index.md

 biblio-style: apalike
 link-citations: yes
 github-repo: grattan/R_at_Grattan
-description: "How to use R at Grattan good.
-In development."
+description: "How to use R at Grattan good"
 ---

 # Welcome! {-}